kaaproject/kaa/doc/Administration-guide/Tenants-and-applications-management/index.md

 Tenant administrator is a Kaa user that manages applications, users, and [event class families]({{root_url}}Programming-guide/Key-platform-features/Events/#event-class-families).

-To log in to the Administration UI as a tenant administrator, use the previously generated username and password.
+To log in to the Administration UI as a tenant administrator, use the previously generated username and password or [default credentials]({{root_url}}Getting-started/#administration-ui).
 To customize the account, follow the same procedure as described in the [Kaa administrator](#kaa-administrator) section.

 As a tenant administrator, you can create new applications.